 There are several areas or our homestead that I want to continue to develop and quite a few projects we’re baby stepping through.

-I liked last year’s sugar pie pumpkins, but we need to grow more (everyone likes them and we’re running out).
+I like last year’s sugar pie pumpkins, be we need to grow more (everyone likes them and we’re running out).

 This article contains affiliate links.
-If you click and buy, I make a commission.
+If you click and buy, I make a commission (at no additional cost to you).
 Thank you for enabling my seed addiction. ❤

 I’m gathering salad fixin’s.
 We’ll buy tomato and pepper plants in a few months.
 And we usually pick up Walla Walla onion sets.